 Salt Lake Tribune

 Many readers responded to last week’s inquiry regarding singles’ social stigma.
-It seems the only attachment many of us have is to the feeling of not fitting in.
+It seems the only attachment many single folks have is to the feeling of not fitting in.

 D. Olson of Salt Lake City writes, “I’ve had it up to my eyeballs with the invitation to bring that unclassified ‘guest.’
 When you know I’m unmarried and not dating anyone, just exactly who do you expect me to bring?
 You might as well address the invitation to ‘Ms. Jones and The Easter Bunny’ because whether you party-throwers realize it or not, bringing a friend, a first date, your little brother or grandma, just does not feel kosher — no matter how much you try to reassure us singletons that it is.
 So sorry, I’m a no-show this year.
 My guest and I have other plans!”